xrdocs/8000/_tutorials/cisco-8000-npu-traps-telemetry-gnmi.md

 2. Error packets.
 For example, IPv4 packet with bad checksum or IPv6 packets with a hop count of zero.
 3. non-LPTS control packets.
 For example, packets that do not get processed through LPTS (like LACP, LLDP and other L2 control packets).

 Each of the NPU traps are policed at a rate that is pre-programmed by the operating system.
-Packets are policed per NPU within the router and there can be several NPU per system.
+Packets are policed per NPU within the router and there can be several NPUs per system.
 Some NPU trap packets allowed by NPU policers are sent to the CPU (Linecard or RP CPU for distributed systems, RP CPU for fixed and centralized systems) if they need additional processing.
 Others that exceed the NPU policer rate are simply dropped by the NPU.

 NPU trap statistics can be retrieved with following CLI:
 ```